 IEG Research Interests

 The Institute for Environmental Genomics has research interests in functional and comparative genomics, microbial ecology and community genomics, and development of metagenomic and bioinformatic tools.
-Our current projects include long-term evolution studies on Desulfovibrio vulgaris under a variety of stress conditions, developing molecular tools for improved gene manipulation using the CRISPR-Cas9 system, examining the impact of climate change on microbial communities and the global carbon cycle, understanding the global water microbiome, examining the response of microbial communities to contaminants important to the U.S. DOE (U, nitrate, pH, Cr), designing bioinformatics tools for ‘big data’ analysis, and developing and expanding high-throughput metagenomic tools and techniques such as microarrays, sequencing, and single cell genomics to examine microbial communities.
+Our current projects include the experimental evolution of Desulfovibrio vulgaris Hildenborough under a variety of stress conditions, developing gene manipulation tools using the CRISPR-Cas9 system, examining the impact of climate change on microbial communities and the global carbon cycle, understanding the global water microbiome, examining the response of microbial communities to contaminants (U, nitrate, pH, Cr) important to the U.S. DOE, designing bioinformatics tools for ‘big data’ analysis, and developing and expanding high-throughput metagenomic tools and techniques such as microarrays, sequencing, and single cell genomics to examine microbial communities.

 Functional and Comparative Genomics

-This research area focuses on sequencing and functional analysis of microorganisms important to environmental cleanup and bioenergy, particularly anaerobic microorganisms to understand gene function, regulation, networks and evolution.
+This research area focuses on functional analysis of microorganisms important in environmental cleanup and bioenergy, particularly anaerobic microorganisms to understand gene function, regulation, networks and evolution.

-Currently, the functional genomics studies are centered on the sulfate-reducing bacterium, Desulfovibrio vulgaris, and the denitrifier, Rhodanobacter denitrificans.
-We use mutagenesis, sequencing, microarrays, qPCR, and other techniques to analyze gene expression under different growth and stress conditions, characterize genetic mutants involved in energy metabolism, global regulation and stress, and examine interactions between these and other species in artificial communities under various environmental conditions.
+Currently, the functional genomics studies are centered on the sulfate-reducing bacterium, Desulfovibrio vulgaris Hildenborough, and a denitrifier, Rhodanobacter denitrificans.
+Both species exist in contaminated field sites, but Rhodanobacter is dominant in ground water ecosystems with low pH and high heavy metal concentrations.
+We use genome sequencing, gene expression microarrays, qPCR, transposon libraries, and mutagenesis to analyze the function of genes involved in energy metabolism under different growth conditions, characterize stress response and global gene expression regulation, and examine their interactions with other species in artificial communities under various environmental conditions.

-Targeted genome editing is critical for both fundamental molecular biology and applied genetic engineering, but genome editing is still challenging in many strains due to the lack of efficient editing tools or resulting lethality from use of those tools.
-The Cas9 system has been shown to be a powerful and versatile option for foreign gene knock-in and gene inactivation, but has been little used for bacteria and can be lethal in some strains.
-To circumvent this lethality, our lab used the Cas9 nickase to develop a single nick-triggered homologous recombination strategy and successfully edit targeted genome loci in Clostridium cellulolyticum.
-We continue to work with this powerful tool to expand its use in other bacteria.
+Targeted genome editing is critical for both fundamental molecular biology and applied genetic engineering, but genome editing is challenging in many microorganism due to the lack of efficient editing tools.
+The CRISPR-Cas9 system has been shown to be a powerful and versatile option for foreign gene knock-in and gene inactivation in eukaryotes, however, its application in microorganisms has been limited.
+Our lab has developed a single nick-triggered homologous recombination strategy using the Cas9 nickase and successfully edited specific genome loci in Clostridium cellulolyticum.
+Currently we are in the process of expanding the application of this powerful tool for use in other bacteria and as a high-throughput process.

 Microbial Ecology and Community Genomics